Mario Rosemblatt

 Mario Rosemblatt is a Chilean immunologist.
 His research established that dendritic cells are responsible for imprinting the tissue-specific homing of T lymphocytes.
 He is currently Executive Director of Fundacion Ciencia para la Vida (FCV), a non profit institution that carries out scientific and technological research.
-He is Immunology Professor at the University of Chile and Universidad Nacional Andres Bello (Santiago, Chile) and Adjunct Professor at Dartmouth Medical School.
+He is Immunology Professor at the University of Chile and Universidad San Sebastián (2008), He received The Academic Excellence Award - Faculty of Sciences - University of Chle (2008) and the Basic Science Mentee/Mentor Award from The Transplantation Society, USA, among other Awards.

 Biography

 Mario Rosemblatt earned his Ph.D. degree in immunology at Wayne State University.
 He has been Research Fellow in Medicine at Harvard University (1973) joining the group of Dr. Edgar Haber, Assistant Professor at Brown University (1976), Investigator at the Boston Biomedical Research Institute (1978) and the Association Against Cancer in France (1981).
 In 1983, he returned to Chile and joined the Faculty of Sciences at the University of Chile.
 He was Chairman of the Biology Department and Director of the team that established the degree in Biotechnology at the University of Chile, acting as the first Director of this program.
 In 1997 he joined the Fundación Ciencia para la Vida acting as its first Executive Director.